kwantam/synthres/README.md

     2+1+1
     1+1+1+1

-Thus, the simple combinations are
+Thus, the partition networks are:

     4          = 4
     3||1       = 3/4